DemiRom/Newzflash/README.md

 ## Installation

-Specific installation guides for common Operating Systems can be found on the nZEDb github wiki: https://github.com/nZEDb/nZEDb/wiki/Install-Guides
+Specific installation guides for common Operating Systems can be found on the Newzflash github wiki: https://github.com/Newzflash/Newzflash/wiki/Install-Guides

 ## Getting Started

-After you have installed nZEDb and gone throught the initial web-based installation steps (step1, step2 etc.), then review the settings on the Admin-Site-Edit page.
+After you have installed Newzflash and gone throught the initial web-based installation steps (step1, step2 etc.), then review the settings on the Admin-Site-Edit page.

 Most of the default settings are fine, however some will need changing.